Before you dismiss of journaling habit as something only the intelligent ones or the creative ones do, let me tell you something:

 Set a timer for 10-15 minutes.
 Write what you are thinking right now, even if it sounds stupid.
 Write even if you don’t get anything to write.
 It can go like this.

-You see often it will give you ideas that you might have not got if you stayed in your mental chatter.
+You see often it will give you ideas that you might not have got if you stayed in your mental chatter.
 Freewriting is usually used to warm up writing routine when you face writer’s block.
 You don’t worry about grammar, spelling, or any error here.
 Neither should you stop to read what you wrote.
 Do not lose contact of your pen with paper.